xiongnemo/sqlite-afl/culling.md

          ../afl-cmin -i tmp1 -o cull1 -f culldb -- ./fuzzershell --database culldb db-fuzz-ck.txt

-         ../afl-cmin -i tmp1 -o cull1 -- ./fuzzershell
+         ../afl-cmin -t 20 -i tmp1 -o cull1 -- ./fuzzershell

-      Note that the timeout option (-t) is omitted.
-This helps to capture cases that cause infinite loops.
+      Note that the timeout option (-t) is omitted from the database fuzz cases to help capture cases that cause infinite loops.
+But a timeout is included in SQL fuzz cases to suppress SQL statements (such as unbounded recursive common table expressions) that really are suppose to run forever.

 # Loading culled content into fuzzdataN.db files